Entry of 5284 Previous Next

 According to her daughter Gulhumar, Gulbahar was sentenced to prison for “disturbing public order”.
 However, it is unclear what formal weight this had, given how she was supposedly released to house arrest just months later.

-Now believed to be under some sort of residential surveillance.
+Given documents and allowed to return to France.
 She has high blood pressure and needs to take medication daily.

 How did the testifier learn about the victim's status?